 General model approach

 We designed a relatively simple mass balance model based on our conceptual framework (Fig. 1, Tables 2-3), with four state variables representing OC (Eqs.
 1-4) and one representing dissolved oxygen (O2, Eq.
 5).
 Parameters for the equations are in Table 2.
 Allochthonous DOC and POC (Eqs.
 1-2) for the lakes were modeled separately from autochthonous DOC and POC (Eqs.
 3-4).
 The model complexity is commensurate with the modest number of observational variables available.
 Our choice of variables would be common to many lake monitoring programs, making our model generalizable across lake ecosystems.
 We operated the model on a daily time step.
 Lake volume was assumed static and inflow volume was assumed equal to outflow volume.
 Observational data of inflow DOC, in-lake chl-a, Secchi depth, and temperature were typically weekly or bi-weekly and were linearly interpolated to a daily time step.
 Precipitation was assumed zero for missing data; however, precipitation data gaps were rare.
-Daily evaporative losses (or organic carbon?) were assumed to be negligible and were not accounted for in the model.
+Daily evaporative losses were assumed to be approximately equal to precipitation.
 To account for the absence of winter data at Toolik, we set inflow DOC to 0 when the main inflow (Toolik Inlet) was frozen (S2).
 We summarized static and calibrated model parameters in Table 2.
 The model was written in R version 3.3.2.

 Allochthonous DOC and POC